drbitboy/CCW_Micro8xx_PID_reverse_engineering/README.md

 ### Reverse engineering the integral action of the CCW PID

 These two images show trends of PV and CV for proportional-integral experiments on the PID.
+The derivative action was disabled by assigning 0 to the values of .Td and .FC.

 The two cases demonstrate that the .Ti member of the PID_GAINS object is integral time, and that the CCW PID uses the "Dependent Gains" form of the PID formula cf. https://literature.rockwellautomation.com/idc/groups/literature/documents/wp/logix-wp008_-en-p.pdf.

 ![](https://github.com/drbitboy/CCW_Micro8xx_PID_reverse_engineering/raw/main/images/ccw_pid_ProportionalIntegral_Kc0.10_Ti05.0.png)